Modeling Image-Caption Rating from Comparative Judgments: Experiments

 \subsection{Data}

-We use the Validated Image Caption Rating (VICR) dataset \cite{narins2024validated}, which consists of 15,646 image-caption pairs annotated with a total of 68,217 human ratings.
-Each image-caption pair was rated on a scale of 1 to 5 with 1 being the least liked.
+We used the Validated Image Caption Rating (VICR) dataset \cite{narins2024validated}, which consists of 15,646 image-caption pairs annotated with 68,217 human ratings.
+Each image-caption pair was rated on a scale of 1 to 5, with 1 being the least liked.

 The dataset includes a mix of human-written and machine-generated captions, providing a wide range of quality levels suitable for both regression and comparative learning models.
-Each image-caption pair received ratings from multiple annotators, and we compute the mean rating per pair as ground truth for regression and to derive relative preference labels for comparative learning.
-Table~\ref{tab:data_example} shows four example image-caption pairs from the dataset.
+Each image-caption pair received ratings from multiple annotators, and we computed the mean rating per pair as the ground truth for regression and to derive relative preference labels for comparative learning. \hyperref[tab:data_example]{Table~\ref*{tab:data_example}} shows four example image-caption pairs from the dataset.

-During preprocessing, all images are resized to 224 × 224 pixels to meet ResNet-50 input requirements, and ratings are normalized to the range $[0, 1]$.
-Captions are lowercased and embedded using the SentenceTransformer model "all-MiniLM-L6-v2".
-We apply a consistent 80/20 train-test split across all experiments.

-Table \ref{tab:comparison_label_example} shows how comparative training examples are generated from the VICR dataset using image-caption pairs associated with different images.
+\hyperref[tab:comparison_label_example]{Table~\ref*{tab:comparison_label_example}} shows how comparative training examples are generated from the VICR dataset using image-caption pairs associated with different images.
 For each pair $(x_i, x_j)$, the normalized human ratings $y_i$ and $y_j$ are compared to derive a binary preference label $O_{ij} = \mathrm{sgn}(y_i-y_j)$.

-Table \ref{tab:same_image_pairs} shows a subset of the dataset where each image has multiple captions.
-With this subset of data, we explore RQ2 -- finding the best matching caption for a given image by only generating comparative judgments between captions of the same image.
+\hyperref[tab:same_image_pairs]{Table~\ref*{tab:same_image_pairs}} shows a subset of the dataset where each image has multiple captions.
+With this subset of data, we explore RQ2 by finding the best matching caption for a given image by only generating comparative judgments between the captions of the same image.